Let’s admit it — grocery shopping rips a big hole in our pockets, but this could be a thing of the past with these grocery shopping hacks!

 14. Chop it.
 Grate it.
 Cut it.

 You pay extra at the supermarket for convenience.
 Grated cheese costs twice as much as the solid block.
-Meat cut into strips ready for stir-fries are always at least 20% more expensive.
+Meat cut into strips ready for stir-fries is always at least 20% more expensive.
 Grab the cheaper version and do the chopping, grating and cutting at home.

-I like to buy the 1kg blocks of cheese and then put it through the grating blade on my food processor.
+I like to buy the 1kg blocks of cheese and then put them through the grating blade on my food processor.
 In just a few minutes, I have a massive amount of grated cheese that I then freeze so that it doesn’t go mouldy.

 15. Use Food Substitutions.

+Another grocery shopping hacks are food substitutions.
 Greek yoghurt is a good substitute for mayonnaise, yoghurt and cream.
 There are so many foods that can be substituted for other foods.
 If you are cooking a meal and are just an ingredient or two short, look at what you can substitute that ingredient with.
 You might even make a recipe far more delicious by using an alternative ingredient.

 For an idea of what foods you can substitute, check out our article on Food Substitutions.